international employment law firm alliance L&E Global

 Fixed-term/Open-ended Contracts

 The standard type of employment contract used in Belgium is the open-ended employment contract.
+With the exception of the clauses referred to above, a written contract is not required.
 Fixed term contracts are permitted, but a written contract must be produced by the commencement of the employment at the latest.
 Failing this, contracts for a fixed term are deemed to be open-ended contracts.
+Successive fixed-term contracts are limited to 4 contracts with a minimum duration of 3 months and a total duration of maximum 2 years.
+With prior authorization of the social inspection, this can be extended to 3 years.

 Trial Period